Paco Alcácer: 2014–15 season

 On 17 August 2014, Alcácer scored the first goal in a 2–1 home victory over Milan for the Orange Trophy, through a long-range shot, and was assigned the number ′9′ jersey for 2014–15, previously worn by Hélder Postiga.
 On 9 December, near the end of a 1–1 draw at Granada, he was given a straight red card for striking Juan Carlos.

-On 27 January 2015, it was revealed that Alcácer extended his contract until 2020 and his buy-out clause had been raised to €80 million.
+On 27 January 2015, it was revealed that Alcácer extended his contract until 2020 and his buyout clause had been raised to €80 million.

 2015–16 season

 On 7 November 2015, Alcácer and Dani Parejo scored twice each in a 5–1 win away to third-place Celta.
 The following 21 January, the latter was stripped of his captaincy in favour of the former by manager Gary Neville, after a poor run of results.

 After three months without a goal, Alcácer broke his barren spell with a hat-trick in a 4–0 home defeat of Eibar on 20 April 2016.
-He finished the season with 15 across all competitions, in an eventual 12th-place finish.
+He finished the season with 15 in all competitions, in an eventual 12th-place finish.